0xAX/linux-insides/Booting/README.md

 # Kernel Boot Process

 This chapter describes the linux kernel boot process.
-Here you will see a couple of posts which describes the full cycle of the kernel loading process:
+Here you will see a series of posts which describes the full cycle of the kernel loading process:

 * [From the bootloader to kernel](linux-bootstrap-1.md) - describes all stages from turning on the computer to running the first instruction of the kernel.
 * [First steps in the kernel setup code](linux-bootstrap-2.md) - describes first steps in the kernel setup code.
 You will see heap initialization, query of different parameters like EDD, IST and etc...